-Water Resources
+Water resources

-- 5.32 The Environment Agency (EA) monitor the water quality of rivers in the National Park, based on both ecological and chemical status.
+The Environment Agency (EA) monitor the water quality of rivers in the National Park, based on both ecological and chemical status.
 Of the total river length of 482 km, about 280 km are covered by Water Framework Directive monitoring stations.
-About one quarter of the rivers in the New Forest that are monitored are of good ecological status, but the majority are moderate, while a significant proportion are poor.
+About one guarter of the rivers in the New Forest that are monitored are of good ecological status, but the majority are moderate, while a significant proportion are poor.
 There has been a decline in the length of rivers with 'poor' and 'good' ecological status between 2011 and 2014, and a rise in those in 'moderate' condition.
-The Environment Agency objective is to achieve high or good ecological status for 70% of the monitored rivers in the New Forest by 2027. - 5.33 The New Forest Catchment Partnership was established in 2012.
+The Environment Agency objective is to achieve high or good ecological status for 70% of the monitored rivers in the New Forest by 2027.

+The New Forest Catchment Partnership was established in 2012.
 The Authority will continue to facilitate its work and seek to deliver collaborative projects that are in accordance with the partnerships aims.
 The Partnership complements the work of the Environment Agency by undertaking more widespread monitoring of waterbodies in the National Park, including standing water bodies which are often of national and international importance.
 This work highlights the need to address diffuse pollution which is preventing waterbodies across the National Park reaching their potential and delivering ecosystem services such as biodiversity quality.
-The Partnership's Water Environment Improvement Plan identifies priorities for strategic action and localised project delivery. - 5.34 The issues and pressures affecting the long term quality of the region's water resources include abstraction, pesticides, phosphates, nitrates, physical modification and transport pollution18.
+The Partnership's Water Environment Improvement Plan identifies priorities for strategic action and localised project delivery.

+The issues and pressures affecting the long-term quality of the region's water resources include abstraction, pesticides, phosphates, nitrates, physical modification and transport pollution.
 Opportunities will be sought to support diffuse pollution reductions and appropriate proposals to mitigate impacts and provide clean water environments (such as new pond complexes) will be supported.
-The Authority will also support the Environment Agency, Southern Water and Natural England in the development of any strategic solution to reducing nutrient inputs to the Solent from wastewater discharges. - 5.35 The EA have also defined Source Protection Zones (SPZs)19 for groundwater sources used for public drinking water supply.
-These zones show the risk of contamination from any activities that might cause pollution in the area, and the closer the activity, the greater the risk. - 5.36 National planning policy emphasises that sustainable drainage systems (SuDS) should be provided in new developments wherever appropriate.
-This particularly applies to new development in areas at risk of flooding, and to planning applications for major development developments of 10 dwellings or more, or equivalent non-residential or mixed development unless it is demonstrated to be inappropriate.
+The Authority will also support the Environment Agency, Natural England, water companies and surrounding authorities in the development of any strategic solution to reducing nutrient inputs to the Solent and River Avon internationally designated nature conservation sites from wastewater discharges.
+Developments that could affect these sites will be considered under Policy SP5.

-18 Environment Agency, South East River Basin - Significant Water Management Issues 2008

-19 http://apps.environment-agency.gov.uk/wiyby/37833.aspx